AirF22/MSN/README.md

    Check the Hyper Parameter and Path in train.py and run train.py

-   ⚠**For single-illuminant picture, we use the mean value of predict illuminant map of model and the mean value of ground true illuminant map as evaluation and test step error statistics data.**
+   ⚠**For single-illuminant images, we calculate the mean values of both the model's predicted illuminant map and the ground-truth illuminant map, then use these values as error statistics for evaluation and testing purposes.**

-   ⚠⚠**The cube++ dataset does not need to load the mask file since the Spyder block is removed at the time of cropping**
+   ⚠⚠**The cube++ dataset does not need to load the mask file since the Spyder Cube is removed at the time of cropping**

    ##### Test